-As a result, the world of a novel is a structure or a complex organism made up of a wide range of constitutive elements, combined to create the illusion of reality; this illusion depends on the effect it has on the reader to be assimilated as the reality of a work of fiction; it is the task of narratology to analyze these elements and establish the manner in which they contribute to the presentation of the events.
+As a result, the world of a novel is a structure or a complex organism made up of a wide range of constitutive elements, combined to create the illusion of reality; this illusion depends on the effect it has on the reader to be assimilated as the reality of a work of fiction.
+It is the task of narratology to analyse these elements and establish the manner in which they contribute to the presentation of the events.

-The wave of metafictional novels in the '60s and '70s may have lost its force in the '80s, but it did not disappear as its critics heralded; they used to see in this kind of writing just a futile attempt of the novel at postponing its own death.
-Those who attacked metafiction accused it of 'self-flattering narcissism' (a term that Hutcheon transforms in her essay, Narcissistic Narrative: The Metafictional Paradox, 1980, in grounds for pride), of élitism (novelists talking to themselves and to one another about how great and how utterly important their writing practices are), of narrowness, circularity and repetitivity (resembling dogs chasing their own tail as if it were the most important thing in the world).
+The wave of metafictional novels in the '60s and '70s may have lost its force in the '80s, but it did not disappear as its critics, who used to see in this kind of writing just a futile attempt of the novel at postponing its own death, heralded.
+Those who attacked metafiction accused it of "self-flattering narcissism" (a term that Hutcheon transforms in her 1980 essay in grounds for pride), of elitism (novelists talking to themselves and to one another about how great and how utterly important their writing practices are), of narrowness, circularity and repetitivity (resembling dogs chasing their own tail as if it were the most important thing in the world).
 From this perspective, metafictional novels are those in which the epic respiration gives way to the self-anihilating experiment.

 Beyond all these accusations lies the assumption that the novel should tell about people and reality, taking over the tradition of social realism, in a clear message.

-Thus, metafiction becomes, to use Barth's words in a somehow distorted interpretation, a 'literature of exhaustion', the last stage before its death.
-The reaction of rejection towards this type of literature is also triggered by its labeling, without any further distinctions, as 'postmodernist', even 'deconstructivist'.
-Consequently, the latter's critics transferred their accusations upon metafiction: the lack of a final, stable meaning of the text [3], its refusal of any forms of closure, the ignoring of literary tradition and the cannon; as in the case of deconstructivism, the critics of metafiction consider it to 'sin' by taking pleasure in ambiguity and contradiction, by incorporating heterogenous material (fantasy, fairytale, documents, fiction, journalism) [4], and this way, erasing the boundaries between the genres, by incorporating its own criticism and reading instructions, by toying with the printing conventions etc. In short, the novel, in the opinion of the dissenting voices, tends to become an unrecognizable category, downgrading to a kind of jumbled and jangled text.
-Taking out the exaggerations, one cannot ignore such reactions simply because they exist even if from conservative positions, resistant to change.
+Thus, metafiction becomes, to use Barth's words in a somehow distorted interpretation, a literature of exhaustion, the last stage before its death.
+The reaction of rejection towards this type of literature is also triggered by its labeling, without any further distinctions, as postmodernist, even deconstructivist.
+Consequently, the latter's critics transferred their accusations upon metaficition: the lack of a final, stable meaning of the text[3], its refusal of any forms of closure, the ignoring of literary tradition and of the cannon; as in the case of deconstructivism, the critics of metafiction consider it to "sin" by taking pleasure in ambiguity and contradiction, by incorporating heterogenous material (fantasy, fairytale, documents, fiction, journalism)[4], and this way, erasing the boundaries between the genres, by incorporating its own criticism and reading instructions, by toying with the printing conventions etc. In short, the novel (by the judgment of its dissenters) tends to become an unrecognizable category, downgraded to a kind of jumbled and jangled text.

+The exaggerations taken out, one cannot ignore such reactions, at least because they exist, even if coming from conservative positions, resistant to change.